ValheKouneli/SkrolliEditor/documentation/HowToUse.md

 How to Use
 ==========

 SkrolliEditor application supports three types of user accounts: **admin**, **editor** and **assistant**.
 Admins are also editors always.
 Assistant accounts do not have any special previledges, and at the moment; they can only view the content in the system and not manipulate it.
-Editor accounts have all the priviledges to manipulate the data except to delete issues and articles.
+Editor accounts have all the priviledges to manipulate the data except to delete users, issues and articles.
 Only admins can delete them.
 Newly registered users have assistant accounts, and at the moment (23.8.2018), there is no way to give previledges to accounts via the user interface.

 Users can access different content via the dropdown menus on the top of the page, in the navbar.